Muhammad-Wajeeh/ResumeBuilder/README.md

-# ResumeMaker

-ResumeMaker is a web application built with **React** that helps technical university students easily create professional resumes.
+A Resume Maker web application that is built with **React** that helps technical university students easily create professional resumes.
 The app takes structured input from the user and formats it into a clean, readable resume—perfect for job applications, internships, or career fairs.

 ## ✨ Features